strapi/documentation/user-docs/latest/content-manager/managing-relational-fields.md

 # Managing relational fields

-Relation-type fields added to a content-type from the Content-Types Builder allow to establish a relation with another content-type.
+Relation-type fields added to a content-type from the Content-Types Builder allow to establish a relation with another content-type -mandatorily a collection type.
 These fields are called "relational fields".

 Relational fields are before all else regular fields, meaning that their content is written from the edit view of the content-type they belong to (see [Writing content](writing-content.md)).